What is SaaS Contract Management? - Complete Guide

 SaaS contract: Why do you need it?

 A robust SaaS contract protects both you and your software vendor.
-It crystallizes the terms you’ve agreed on and helps resolving disputes, if any arise. in case of a data breach, it limits the company’s liability and safeguards against revenue loss and customer loss.
+It crystallizes the terms you’ve agreed on and helps resolving disputes, if any arise.
+In case of a data breach, it limits the company’s liability and safeguards against revenue loss and customer loss.
 It strengthens your relationship with the software vendor ensuring the following.

 Transparency: By clearly outlining the terms of software access and services provided, it can help prevent unexpected costs and save money in the long run.
 This is particularly important when adding new services to the SaaS stack.